 In some cases, Drush is smart enough to recognize that there is no terminal -- if the terminal value is empty or "dumb", for example.
 However, there are some "non-terminal" values that Drush does not recognize, such as "unknown."
 If you manually set

 COLUMNS, then Drush will respect your setting and will not attempt to call tput.

 By default, Drush will print a success message when the run of cron is completed.
 The --quiet flag will suppress these and other progress messages, again avoiding an unnecessary email message.

 Specifying the Drupal site to run¶

 There are many ways to tell Drush which Drupal site to select for the active command, and any may be used here.
 The example uses

-cd [DOCROOT], but you could also use the --root and --uri flags, or a site alias.
+cd [DOCROOT], but you could also use the --root and --uri flags.